WebexSamples/webex-contact-center-api-samples/widget-samples/widget-sample-101/README.md

 - **Step 3:**
   - The CAD variables used in this demo are specific to a tenant.
 You will have to modify the **_widget-store-sample.js_** file to reflect your custom variables.
+  - After that on your terminal run: `npm run build`.
+This will rebuild the project and create the updated **bundle.js**
+  - Followed by `npm run dev`.
+This will run the app on your localhost.
   - To learn more about CAD variables please refer to the links below.

 **Additional Improvements:**